jeffschwartz/linklist/readme.md

 # LinkList.js
-A JavaScript library for implementing linklists, which are simple data structures that support sequential access (traversal) through a chained list of links.
+A small JavaScript library for implementing link lists, which are simple data structures that support sequential access (traversal) through a chained list of links.

 So why use link lists at all?
 I mean, JavaScript already has arrays, right?
 Well, because sometimes working with link lists are easier and more expressive than when working with arrays.
 Take iteration, for example.
 That's something we do a lot, right?
 Well, here's how it's done using LinkList.js: